nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

   --
   Nextcloud
-  web services under your control
+  a safe home for all your data

 Configuring PHP and Sendmail
 ----------------------------